Mukanjyo

-"Mukanjyo" (stylized as "MUKANJYO") is a song by Japanese rock band Survive Said the Prophet, serving as the first opening theme for 2020 TV anime Vinland Saga.
+"Mukanjyo" (stylized as "MUKANJYO") is a song by Japanese rock band Survive Said the Prophet, serving as the first opening theme for the 2019 TV anime Vinland Saga.
 It was released on August 21, 2019 by Sony Music Records.

 Overview

-The song is the opening theme for the 2020 TV anime series Vinland Saga as first revealed by manga author Makoto Yukimura in May 2019.
+The song is the opening theme for the 2019 TV anime series Vinland Saga as first revealed by manga author Makoto Yukimura in May 2019.
 Yosh from Survive Said the Prophet said he the band found the theme comfortable to play thanks to their relationship with Director Shūhei Yabuta.
 Survive Said the Prophet started pre-downloading and streaming distribution of the title song to be released on August 21.
 At the same time, the music video of "Mukanjyo" was also released on their YouTube channel.
 The music video expresses the theme of the song, "revenge."
 The first press limited edition includes a DVD of non-credited version of the anime's opening theme.

 Also announced guest acts for the "Made in Asia Tour".
 Waterweed in Takamatsu on the first day, Lynch.
 It will be a two-band live with 10 groups such as Newspeak that turned around.
-The official second advance of the tour ticket started from 18:00 on August 2nd.
+The official second advance of the tour ticket started from 18:00 on August 2.
 Both normal and limited versions of the CD appeared in the Oricon charts upon their release taking 45th place.
 The theme was re-released in 2023.